 Running at 18v, this offering from Fulltone features a treadle for real-time effect manipulation.

 Boasting many components true to the original Uni-Vibe design, the Vibe Baby is a treadle-based effect that’s very pedalboard friendly.

-Mid range priced effects are the most popular among pro players.
+Mid-priced effects are the most popular among pro and advanced players.
 Here’s what’s out there in this range:

 Earthquaker Devices – The Depths

 One of the more versatile Uni-Vibe designs, controls aren’t the only thing that set this apart.
 It is designed for guitar, bass, and keyboard and plays well with any type of pickup.
 ‘Voice’ lets you dial in the perfect midrange, and ‘Throb’ blends in some low-end pulse to the modulation.
 Lacks expression pedal option.

 JHS Pedals Unicorn V2

 Classic sounds with modern control.
 What really sets the Unicorn apart from the herd is tap tempo functionality and a speed knob for dialing in precise rhythms.
 A “Tap/Exp” in lets you plug in a TRS expression pedal or any momentary tap control.

 Fulltone Mini Deja-Vibe